pleabargain/storyboard/word_lists/connecting_words_summarizing.md

 as noted
 as shown above
 as you can see
+as you just heard
+as we just discussed
+as I just told you
 briefly
 by and large
 generally speaking
 given these points
+given that
+given the situation that
 the most important thing here is... in a word in any event